To opt out of California Nurses Association dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-CNA is the designated union for registered nurses in public and private facilities throughout California.
+California Nurses Association (CNA) is the designated union for thousands of registered nurses in public and private facilities throughout California.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).